QinQuanLin/JazzLoft/README.md

 USER INSTRUCTION

 Background:
 This software is created to grant instant access to the music collections at Jazz Loft, Long Island.
 Music scholars and other students of music who want to research a particular artist, discover new knowledge, or are simply curious about a particular piece of music will no longer need to travel to Long Island.
-Styled to create a Jazz vibe, this frontend software makes it both fun and easy to explore rare music collections, including scores, historical documentations, and other information that would further the user’s understanding of Jazz Music.
+Styled to create a Jazz vibe, this front-end software makes it both fun and easy to explore rare music collections, including scores, historical documentations, and other information that would further the user’s understanding of Jazz Music.
 Connecting to FileMaker API, where the data is digitized and stored, the user can play recordings directly on the website.

-“Namari” template was used from OneLovePage: https://onepagelove.com/namari.
-This template is free to use and doesn’t require attribution.
-Various Angular formats, such as table and filter, and libraries such as jQuery, FontAwesome, and Bootstrap were installed in the code.
-Their uses are limited and some even removed.

 Requirements:
 Running this website requires Angular to be installed on the local workstation or server.